Quantum manipulation of a two-level mechanical system: Quantum manipulation

-In Fig.~\ref{fig:quadrant}(b) we plot the fidelity of the $\pi$-pulse against $\lambda$ for $\Gamma_{1}^{\rm (r)} = \Gamma_{1}^{\rm (b)} = \Gamma_{1}$ and $\Omega = 4\sqrt{\Gamma_{1}\Gamma_{2}/3}$.
-Full and dashed lines are derived from Eqs.~\eqref{sys:rhodot_2times2} and \eqref{eq:fidelity}, respectively, and indicate minimum, maximum and average $\mathcal{F}$ with respect to $\eta$ and $\beta$.
-Dots are obtained by numerically simulating Eq.~\eqref{eq:master_equation} with the same parameters as for the corresponding full lines.
+In Fig.~\ref{fig:quadrant}(b), we plot the fidelity of the $\pi$-pulse against $\lambda$ for $\Gamma_{1}^{\rm (r)} = \Gamma_{1}^{\rm (b)} = \Gamma_{1}$ and $\Omega = 4\sqrt{\Gamma_{1}\Gamma_{2}/3}$.
+Full and dashed lines are derived from Eqs.~\eqref{sys:rhodot_2times2} and \eqref{eq:fidelity}, respectively, and indicate minimum, maximum and average\footnote{The average is calculated assuming a uniform distribution of states over the Bloch sphere.} $\mathcal{F}$ with respect to $\eta$ and $\beta$.
+Dots are obtained by numerically simulating Eq.~\eqref{eq:master_equation} with the same parameters as for the corresponding full curves.
 Agreement is excellent for $\lambda \gtrsim 10$, indicating that the approximations used in deriving Eqs.~\eqref{sys:rhodot_2times2} are satisfied.
-The expression in Eq.~\eqref{eq:fidelity}, representing the asymptotic behaviour $\propto 1/\sqrt{\lambda}$, is valid for $\lambda \gtrsim 10^3$ and represents a lower bound for the real fidelity.
+The expression in Eq.~\eqref{eq:fidelity}, representing the asymptotic behaviour $\propto 1/\sqrt{\lambda}$, is valid for $\lambda \gtrsim 10^3$ and gives a lower bound for the real fidelity.

-As shown in Fig.~\ref{fig:quadrant}(b), the system reliably acts as a qubit, provided we have a sufficiently large $\lambda$.
+As shown in Fig.~\ref{fig:quadrant}(b), the system performs near perfect non-Gaussian operations, provided $\lambda$ is sufficiently large.
 However, even for limited $\lambda$, it is possible to deterministically produce interesting non-classical states.
-By applying the $\pi$-pulse to a system initially cooled to its ground state, we find that $\lambda \gtrsim 1$ is sufficient to show negativity of the Wigner function.
-The plot in Fig.~\ref{fig:quadrant}(c) demonstrates that highly negative values can be obtained for $\lambda = 20$.
-Despite it representing a mixture between $\lvert 0 \rangle$ and $\lvert 1 \rangle$, the negative values of the Wigner function confirm non-classical properties of the state.
+By applying the $\pi$-pulse to a system initially cooled to its ground state, we find that $\lambda \gtrsim 0.25$ is sufficient to show negativity of the Wigner function $\mathcal{W}$ (in contrast to the phonon number QND detection which requires $\lambda \gtrsim 50$ to see clear non-classical features \cite{dellantonio2018quantum}).
+Fig.~\ref{fig:quadrant}(c) demonstrates that highly negative values can be obtained for $\lambda = 20$.
+Despite it representing a mixture between $\lvert 0 \rangle$ and $\lvert 1 \rangle$, the negativity of the Wigner function confirms the non-classical properties of the state for much lower values of $\lambda$.
+Specifically, for $\lambda=0.25$ the overlap $\mathcal{F}$ of the resulting state with the desired single phonon state is $\sim 56\%$, which is sufficient for negativity (Ref.~\cite{Sekatski2021} shows that the Wigner function is negative for any state with more than $50\%$ chance of being in the first excited state).
+For higher $\lambda$, $\mathcal{W}$ resembles more and more the one of a single phonon, and the overlap monotonically increases.
+As a reference, for $\lambda = 10^3$ we get $\mathcal{F} \sim 95\%$.